 - 59. The submission highlights various negative environmental impacts resulting from the production of avocado in Michoacán-specifically, the accelerated growth of the area dedicated to avocado in Michoacán at the expense of forest lands-such as deforestation, agrochemical pollution, biodiversity, the impact on water quality and availability, and climate change impacts. - 60.
 The submission states that "...Michoacán avocado growers, and how they build and operate their production units, are not all the same."
-At the same time, it states that "...most avocado producers in Michoacán are generating either high or very high impacts according to several
+At the same time, it states that "...most avocado

-&lt;sup>21 See SEM-06-003 and SEM-06-004 (Ex Hacienda El Hospital II y III), NAAEC Article 15(1) Notification, p.
+&lt;sup>21 See SEM-06-003 and SEM-06-004 (Ex Hacienda El Hospital II y III), Notification to the Council pursuant to Article 15(1) of the NAAEC, p.
 18.

 &lt;sup>22 Id. ("Clearly the requirement of Article 14(1)(e) is to demonstrate that the competent authorities are aware of the matter in question.").
-See also SEM-09-004 (Quebec Mining), NAAEC Article 14(1) and (2) Determination, p.
+See also SEM-09-004 (Mining in Quebec), Determination according to Article 14(1) of the NAAEC, p.
 8 ("A letter, e-mail, fax, or similar form of communication from the Submitters or others directly to the relevant authorities is meant here, and such must regard the matters which are the subject of the submission, and be dated prior to the submission's filing.").